navipartner/docs/content/en/docs/retail/posting_setup/intro.md

 type: docs
 ---

-Posting groups are a [<ins>core Business Central feature<ins>](https://learn.microsoft.com/en-us/dynamics365/business-central/finance-posting-groups), expanded with NaviPartner's Retail solution.
+Posting groups are a [<ins>core Business Central feature<ins>](https://learn.microsoft.com/en-us/dynamics365/business-central/finance-posting-groups), expanded with NaviPartner's Retail POS Posting setup solution.
 They are used for mapping entities like customers, vendors, items, and resources to general ledger accounts.

+## General posting groups

 General posting groups specify who you sell to and buy from, as well as what you sell and buy.
 It is also possible to combine groups to get more specific reports of transactions.
 The following general posting groups are available:

 - **General Business Posting Group** - used for specifying the vendor's or the customer's trade type to link transactions made for this business partner with the appropriate general ledger account.
 - **General Product Posting Group** - specifies the product type to link transactions made from this item with the appropriate general ledger account.
 - **General Posting Setup** - you can combine business and product posting groups, and choose the accounts to post to.
 It's possible to post the sale of one item to multiple general ledger accounts if customers are assigned to different business posting groups.

+## Specific posting groups

 There are also specific posting groups, that are distinguished by the types of data they contain: